 Xanthalasma (Greek – ‘xanthos’ = yellow, ‘elasma’ = metal plate) is characterised by the presence of small yellow plaques that are more often visible on the upper eyelid when compared to the lower eyelid.
 The most common site of these yellow plaques is the inner aspect of the eyelid, sometimes referred to as the inner or medial canthus.

 Other than the characteristic yellow colour, the lesions can be hard i.e. calcareous or soft.
 In the initial stages, they tend to be symmetrical with all four eyelids being involved.
 However, over time they could join together and become larger lesions, making it look asymmetrical.

 Xanthalasma seems to bear a close relationship to high levels of lipids in the blood.
 In particular, they are related to the change in the structure of proteins that carry fats in the blood i.e. lipoproteins.
 In adds to, they are seen in certain genetic conditions such as type II and type IV hyperlipidaemia.

 The characteristic appearance makes diagnosis is fairly simple to just clinical examination.
-Patients might undergo additional tests to check their blood cholesterol and lipid levels.
-If required, a biopsy might be performed for further analysis and all this will show is the presence of certain cells called histiocytes that have within them deposition of fat.
+Patients could undergo additional tests to check their blood cholesterol and lipid levels.
+If required, a biopsy could be performed for further analysis and all this will show is the presence of certain cells called histiocytes that have within them deposition of fat.

 By themselves, xanthalasma often do not cause any problems.
-If blood lipid levels are high, it might require treatment.
-If the lesions are large and are causing problems with droopy eyelids, then in some cases, surgical treatment might be offered.
+If blood lipid levels are high, it could require treatment.
+If the lesions are large and are causing problems with droopy eyelids, then in some cases, surgical treatment could be offered.
 Additional specialist treatments such as laser ablative treatment are also available along with cryotherapy and cauterisation using chemicals.

 Despite the availability of surgical treatments, xanthalasma can recur in 4 out of 10 patients.